 Depending on the texture of your hair, you may want to use a heavier or lighter oil.
 Part your hair into four sections and massage the oil onto your scalp in each section thoroughly before applying clip-ins.
 MNHE bundles are 100% good quality human hair and not synthetic.

 After applying oil to your scalp, you’ll want to moisturize using the L.O.C method.
-You can finish the ‘C’ portion of the process and use a heat protectant oil or heat styling oil if you plan to apply heat.
+You can finish the C portion of the process and use a heat protectant oil or heat styling oil if you plan to apply heat.
 When applying heat to your hair, be sure to detangle your hair using a detangling brush or medium-fine toothed comb.
 Apply a serum or high oil after using heat on your hair to maintain the style.

-You should moisturize your hair three to four times a week when wearing yaki hair weave.
+You should moisturize your hair three to four times a week when wearing yaki weave.
 You can use a leave-in conditioner or a mist to keep conditioned while wearing.
 You’ll also want to use a satin scarf or cap to bed to keep your hair from frizzing or knotting.

 How To Properly Care & Maintain

 While your extensions are still wet, you’ll want to apply a conditioner to detangle.
 You can use a leave-in or a wash out conditioner.
 We prefer to use a leave-in conditioner to save time.
 Carefully detangle using a detangling brush or wide-toothed comb.
 Apply a styling oil or natural oil, such as coconut or jojoba oil.
-Using a hair dryer on low heat you can dry your extensions carefully, or you can air dry.
-You can store your hair in a silk scarf or hang it.
+Using a dryer on low heat, you can dry your extensions carefully, or you can air dry.
+You can store your head in a silk scarf or hang it.